LucasOe/spicetify-genres/README.md

-# Spotify Genres
+# Spicetify Genres

-Spotify Genres is an extension for Spicetify based on the extension by Tetrax-10 and soapu.
+Spicetify Genres is an extension for Spicetify based on the extension by Tetrax-10 and soapu.

 <p align="center">
   <img alt="preview" src="./preview.png" />